NLnetLabs/cascade/doc/manual/source/quick-start.rst

 ---------------

 After configuring Cascade, you can begin adding zones.
-Cascade supports zones sourced from a local file or fetched from another nameserver using XFR.
+Cascade supports zones sourced from a local file or fetched from another nameserver using XFR :term:`zone transfers <Zone transfer>`.

 ..
 Note:: No TSIG or passthrough support yet.